peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 ## Data Preparation Pipeline

 The final `personalities_db.txt` used in the experiments is the product of a multi-stage data preparation pipeline.
-This pipeline begins with a raw, unfiltered data export from the Astro-Databank research database and concludes with the generation of the clean, neutralized personality database.
-The process involves a combination of manual curation, the use of third-party software (Solar Fire), and a set of dedicated, automated Python scripts.
+To ensure perfect reproducibility, this pipeline begins with a static, raw, but fully audited data export from the Astro-Databank research database (included in the repository as `data/sources/adb_raw_export.txt`).
+This foundational dataset was cleaned using the `src/validate_adb_data.py` script, a powerful utility that programmatically cross-references each entry against live Wikipedia data to verify names and confirm death dates.
+Because Wikipedia is a dynamic source, this validation script is provided as a quality-assurance tool rather than a part of the deterministic pipeline itself.
+The subsequent process, which uses the resulting clean data, involves a combination of manual curation, the use of third-party software (Solar Fire), and a set of dedicated, automated Python scripts.

 The pipeline can be understood through the following architectural and logical diagrams.